The Science of Detraining: How long you can take a break from the gym before you lose muscle mass, strength, and endurance

 The figure shows how CSA [hypertrophy] changes over the course of 24 weeks of training.
 The black lines (PTR group) trained for 6 weeks, then took a break for 3 weeks (rinse and repeat).
 The white line (CTR group) trained continuously.
 By the end there was little change in gains.
 Note that the CTR group did a lot more volume because they never took a break: “the PTR group had 25 % fewer training sessions”.
 Figure by Ogasawara et al., 2013.

 My bet is that muscle glycogen stores shrunk during the detraining phases, and rebounded during the training phases.
 Therefore, we are, to some extent, observing changes in muscle glycogen, not muscle mass.
-Though I don’t know exactly how much of the gains are glycogen gains compared to “dry” gains (the researchers didn’t control for body water).
+Though I don’t know exactly how much of the gains are glycogen gains compared to “dry” muscle protein gains (the researchers didn’t control for body water).
 As you can see, the continuous group (CTR) made huge gains the first 6-9 weeks of training and then the curve becomes much flatter.
-I think this is because they made muscle gains and glycogen gains.
-Once the glycogen gains wear off, all we have is “pure” CSA gains.
+I think this is because they made both muscle protein gains and glycogen gains.
+Once the “wet” glycogen/water gains wear off, we are left with dry gains.

 Though I will write a counterpoint: Muscles can contain a maximum of 4g glycogen per 100g wet muscle (Hansen, 1999).
 Glycogen can bind 3g of water per gram (Ribero et al., 2014).
 So the maximum amount of glycogen + its bound water is: